 There’s a particular technique that’s really effective and again, helps limit options and decisions.

-Once a shopper is in a change room, sales associates will typically check in after a couple minutes to see how everything is fitting.
+Once a shopper is in a change room, sales associates will typically check in after a couple of minutes to see how everything is fitting.

 That’s standard procedure for most retailers.

 But what some of the best sales associates will do is bring options the shopper didn’t even know they wanted, until they see them.

 Imagine the shopper who’s looking for a dress.
 She likely wore a casual outfit to the mall and is in the change room, looking in the mirror, seeing herself in a beautiful dress and white socks.

 Then the sales associate taps on the door and says “I’m just going to slide these shoes under the door so you can get an idea of how the dress will look with heels.”